cleifwork/GAUTOCHARGER/docs/README.md

 - **Battery Level Monitoring:** Logs battery levels and power status at regular intervals, providing full visibility into the device’s charging state.
 - **Daily Log Rotation:** Generates daily logs stored in the ```/logs/``` directory with automatic log rotation, ensuring minimal maintenance and easy tracking of battery status.
 - **Configurable Parameters:** Easy-to-set thresholds and other parameters in the ```battery_level.config``` file for quick configuration.
-- **VPN-safe fallback:** When local Tapo control is unavailable (for example, while a VPN blocks LAN traffic), the script sends a Gmail command email to Home Assistant.
+- **VPN-safe fallback:** When local Tapo control is unavailable (for example, while a VPN blocks LAN traffic), the script sends a rate-limited Gmail command email to Home Assistant.

 ## Requirements
 - **Home Assistant:** An always-on Home Assistant instance on the same home network as the Tapo plug, with the TP-Link Smart Home integration configured.